 This group understands that for our son, the average school day feels as it would for an average child who was forced to attend a school for the developmentally disabled.

 Are you ready to join us?
-Visit the Application Page or email us at
+Visit the Application Page.